pnykamp/imgSpinner/README.md

 ### Intro

 Way back in the '90's, I created quite a bit of QTVR content including object movies.
 Recently going through some old harddrives, I found this work.
 I went looking for a way to display it, and for panoramas there is a good open source solution.
-However for object movies, all I could find were proprietarty products, or code that used large libraries like jquery.
+However for object movies, all I could find were proprietarty products, or code that used libraries.
 I just wanted a simple pure javascript player, so I wrote this one.

 I intend to continue to develop it as time allows.
 I also welcome contributions, feedback and feature requests from others.